caickdias/blaze-crash-scrap/README.md

 ## Server

-To start scrapping the values, go to "scrap" folder and run the command below.
+To start scrapping the values, go to `./scrap` folder and run the command below.
 It will run and check for values each 10 seconds and until you close the server.
 You can close with with the command "Ctrl + c" or similar.
 Make sure you removed "type": "module" from package.json for this.

 ```
 cd scrap